-Stay Healthy at the Sundance Film Festival with These Health Tips
+Stay Healthy at this year’s Sundance Film Festival with These Health Tips

 Film lovers and celebrities are flocking to Park City, Utah this week for the Sundance Film Festival.
 Most of these visitors live at sea level and aren’t accustomed to life at 7,000 feet and what that can do to your body.
 Add in packed schedules and being constantly on the go and it’s no wonder many visitors feel a little off after their time here.
 That’s why I put together this helpful set of Sundance Film Festival health tips.

-You want to have a great time while you’re here, but you also want to support your body, so eat nutrient-rich, well-balanced meals.
+You want to have a great time while you’re here, but you also want to support your body and your skin.
+Eating poorly can cause negative skin reactions such as acne and you definitely don’t want THAT will you are at the festival.
+Eat nutrient-rich, well-balanced meals.
 This is especially important when your body is working overtime to acclimate to Park City’s high altitude and dry climate.
 Not sure where to begin?
 A registered dietician or even your primary care doctor can help design a food plan customized especially for you.

 No time for that?
 Here are some simple guidelines for eating well, even when you’re eating out: